StarKRE22/Atomic/Docs/Elements/Actions/SceneActionReference.md

 # 🧩 SceneActionReference Classes

-The `SceneActionReference` classes are **pointer wrappers** for [SceneActionAbstract](SceneActionAbstract.md) components.
-They are primarily used when a game designer works with [SceneActionDefault](SceneActionDefault.md) and needs to reference or invoke another `SceneActionDefault` from a different context.
+The `SceneActionReference` is **pointer** for [SceneActionAbstract](SceneActionAbstract.md).
+It is primarily used when a game designer works with [SceneActionDefault](SceneActionDefault.md) and needs to reference or invoke another `SceneActionDefault` from a different context.

-These wrappers implement the corresponding [IAction](IAction.md) interfaces and can be used in **Inspector-driven workflows**.
+This wrapper implement the corresponding [IAction](IAction.md) interface and can be used in **Inspector-driven workflows**.

 > [!NOTE]
 > The reference only stores a pointer to a `SceneActionAbstract`.
 If the reference is null, invoking it does nothing.